This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 - Remove all veggies and set aside

-- Add garlic and cook just briefly
+- Add garlic and cook just briefly.
+Just a few seconds.

 - Almost immediately, add chicken and stir until chicken is cooked all the way through and done